 Is bass guitar easy to learn?

 I won’t say that bass guitar is easy to learn because that really depends on each individual person.
-I will say that among the several different instruments that I’ve spent time learning, the bass was one of the easiest to learn, hands down.
+I will say that among the several different instruments that I’ve spent time learning, the bass was one of the easiest to gain a solid foundation, hands down.

 I’m still learning for sure.
 As I go deeper down the rabbit hole the studying gets harder, and I absolutely love it.
 But for beginners, it’s such a great instrument.